2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 WHAT ARE THE EVENTS?

-These are a pair of special one-day “How to Get Published” writing workshops on Friday, March 8, 2024 (Charlotte) and Saturday, March 9, 2024 (Raleigh), at venues to be determined.
+These are a pair of special one-day “How to Get Published” writing workshops on Friday, March 8, 2024 (Charlotte) at the Charlotte Marriott SouthPark; and Saturday, March 9, 2024 (Raleigh), at the The McKimmon Conference and Training Center at NC State.
 In other words, the workshops are both one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent and editor faculty so far includes: